-Taking selfie-style photos with my girlies is not unusual for us.
+Taking selfie-style photos with my girlies is common for us.

-There was a time when I would look at the photos of me
+There was a time when I would look at photographs of myself before my accident,

 I miss the day-to-day, I miss my life in AZ,

 I miss my little children, I miss my schedule,